 As the Chinese surface warships stationed in the North and East Sea fleets grow in size and technical sophistication, the PLA Navy will want to conduct operations and exercises in the deeper and less congested water of the Philippine Sea.
-To do so, they must pass through the internationally recognized straits of the Ryukyu Islands.
+To do so, they must pass through the internationally recognized straits of the Ryukyu islands, and should be considered a normal operating pattern.

-Only recently have significant numbers of Chinese warships begun to transit so near to Japanese territory.
+This in fact this has been taking place; significant numbers of Chinese warships do transit near to Japanese territory.
 The April 2010 encounter between two destroyers of the JMSDF and the eight warships and two submarines of the PLAN received a great deal of public attention, because it was the largest number of Chinese warships ever to transit through Japanese waters.
 The Japanese correctly see this as a portent of the future as the PLAN works to gain open-ocean experience.
-Passage through the Ryukyus is the shortest way to deeper, more open water and, as such, should be considered a normal operating pattern.

-Nonetheless, when China does make these deployments, it will attract attention from JMSDF surveillance, which will feel compelled to shadow the PLAN ships.
-The result of increased Chinese activity in the East China Sea has been a revised Japanese defense posture.
+One result of increased Chinese activity in the East China Sea has been a revised Japanese defense posture.
 In June 2012, Japan's new defense minister said that the government is preparing to enhance its air and sea defense capabilities to protect islands and waters in the nation's southwest-part of the broad swath of the East China Sea where China has increased its maritime activities in recent years.

 Japan's defense minister told the Wall Street Journal, "Japan has 6,800 islands, and territory that stretches over 3,300 kilometers [2,000 miles]; it's necessary to have troops at its southwestern end to beef up our warning and surveillance capability.
-We must defend without fail our sovereign rights and our land which includes the Senkaku Islands...We must strengthen our overall defense capability in the southwest."24
+We must defend without fail our sovereign rights and our land which includes the Senkaku Islands...We must strengthen our overall defense capability in the southwest."23